 In ADEPT2 the control flow of a process schema is represented as attributed graph with distinguishable node and edge types (Reichert et al., 2003a).
 This allows for efficient correctness checks and eases the handling of loop backs.
-Formally, a control flow schema corresponds to a tuple (N,E, ...) with node set N and edge set E. Each control edge $e \in E$ has one of the edge types CONTROL \ E, SYNC \ E, or LOOP \ E: CONTROL \ E expresses a normal precedence relation, whereas SYNC \ E allows to express a wait-for relation between activities of parallel branches.
+Formally, a control flow schema corresponds to a tuple (N,E, ...) with node set N and edge set E. Each control edge $e \in E$ has one of the edge types CONTROL_E, SYNC_E, or LOOP_E: CONTROL_E expresses a normal precedence relation, whereas SYNC_E allows to express a wait-for relation between activities of parallel branches.
 The latter concept is similar to links as used in WS-BPEL.
 Regarding Figure 2, for example, a necessary pre-condition for enabling activity H is that activity E either is completed or skipped before (see below).
-Finally, LOOP \ E represents a loop backward edge.
+Finally, LOOP_E represents a loop backward edge.

-Similarly, each node $n \in N$ has one of the node types STARTFLOW, ENDFLOW, ACTIV-ITY, STARTLOOP, ENDLOOP, AND-/XOR-Split, and AND-/XOR-Join.
+Similarly, each node $n \in N$ has one of the node types STARTFLOW, ENDFLOW, ACTIVITY, STARTLOOP, ENDLOOP, AND-/XOR-Split, and AND-/XOR-Join.
 Based on these elements, we can model sequences, parallel branchings, conditional branchings, and loop backs.
 ADEPT2 adopts concepts from block-structured process description languages, but enriches them by additional control structures in order to increase expressiveness.
 More precisely, branchings as well as loops have exactly one entry and one exit node.
 Furthermore, control blocks may be nested, but are not allowed to overlap (cf. Figure 2).
 As this limits expressive power, in addition, the aforementioned synchronization edges can be used for process modeling (see Reichert & Dadam, 1998a; Reichert, 2000).

 We have selected this relaxed block structure because it is quickly understood by users, allows to provide user-friendly, syntax-driven process modeling tools (see below), enables the realization of high-level change patterns guaranteeing soundness, and makes it possible to implement efficient algorithms for process analysis.
 Note that we provide relaxations (e.g., synchronization edges and backward failure edges) and extensions (e.g., temporal constraints, actor assignments), respectively, which allow for sufficient expressiveness to cover a broad spectrum of processes from different domains.
-We already applied the ADEPT1 technology in domains like healthcare, logistics, and e-commerce, and the feedback we received was very positive (Müller et al., 2004; Bassil, Keller, & Kropf, 2004; Bassil, Benyoucef,
+We already applied the ADEPT1 technology in domains like healthcare, logistics, and e-commerce, and the feedback we received was very positive (Müller et al., 2004; Bassil, Keller, & Kropf, 2004; Bassil, Benyoucef, Keller, R., & Kropf, 2002; Golani & Gal, 2006).
+In particular, the expressiveness of our meta model was considered as being sufficient in most cases.
+We are currently applying ADEPT2 in other domains like construction engineering and disaster management, and we can make similar observations here.

-Figure 2.
-Block-structuring of ADEPT2 process models
+Figure 2: Block-structuring of ADEPT2 process models